 - Get appropriate insurance

-In this blog, we walk through each of these steps in detail to give you the confidence and knowledge required to become a yoga instructor.
-Let us get into the details!
+In this guide we walk through each of these steps in detail to give you the confidence and knowledge required to become a yoga instructor.

 - Self-employed/Sole Trader (note these terms can be used interchangeably)

 - Other such as; Joint ventures, charities and community interest companies